Christmas flood of 1964: Oregon

 The Christmas flood of 1964 was "the most severe rainstorm to ever occur over central Oregon, and among the most severe over western Oregon since the late 1870s", according to the National Weather Service office in Portland.

 Some of the worst mudslides occurred in the Mount Hood Corridor, and one man died in a mud and debris avalanche near Rhododendron that destroyed 15 houses.
 Other deaths occurred from drowning and electrocution, and one man died when the new John Day bridge collapsed.

 Yamhill County was severely affected.
 The Highway 219 bridge between Newberg and St. Paul, and Wilsonville Road between Newberg and Wilsonville were closed, trapping hundreds of people.

 On the Oregon Coast, downtown Reedsport was flooded with 8 ft of water, and in Coos Bay, a massive logjam contributed to severe flooding.
 The ports at Gold Beach and Brookings were destroyed.

 At Oregon City, Willamette Falls was unrecognizable as a waterfall, and the city was flooded by several feet of water.
 In Portland, the lower deck of the Steel Bridge was underwater and had also been hit by a log raft consisting of around 1,000 logs.
 The impact of the raft severely damaged the Hawthorne Bridge, closing it for a year.
 At 12 ft above flood stage, the flooding of the Willamette River at Portland in 1964 was second only to the 1948 flood that wiped out Vanport City.
 At its peak, the water was at the top of Downtown Portland's seawall.

 Salem Memorial Hospital (now Salem Health) had to be evacuated after waters from nearby Shelton Ditch and Mill Creek flooded the hospital's basement.
-Hospital staff, parks department employees, and even inmates from the Oregon State Penitentiary placed sandbags around the hospital to prevent floodwaters from coming in.
+Hospital staff, parks department employees, and inmates from the Oregon State Penitentiary placed sandbags around the hospital to prevent floodwaters from coming in.
 Eventually, the flooding coupled with a loss of power led to the decision to evacuate patients to Salem General Hospital on Center Street.
 121 patients were evacuated from Salem Memorial by hospital staff, doctors, ambulance crews, and the National Guard.
 The hospital was able to reopen five days later after extensive work to repair the flooding damage.

 The Southern Pacific (SP) rail line between Portland and San Francisco was out of service for eighteen days as crews repaired damage from landslides near the 4885 ft Cascade Summit; and the parallel Willamette Pass highway was blocked for several days.
 Salt Creek washed out 25 mile of Oregon Route 58 and undermined the SP viaduct footings.
 Landslides covered 700 ft of SP track near Oakridge, and swept away 130 ft of the Noisy Creek bridge 20 mile north of Crescent Lake.
 The Willamette River washed out 300 ft of SP track between Portland and Albany.